MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 ### To update or create a new LUIS model

 This sample is based on a preconfigured LUIS model.
-Additional information to help you update this model, or create a new LUIS model, can be found [here](bot-builder-virtual-assistant-template.md#updating-your-cognitive-models).
+Additional information to help you update this model, or create a new LUIS model, can be found in the article [Iterative app design for LUIS](/azure/cognitive-services/luis/luis-concept-app-iteration).

 After updating the underlying models (QnA or LUIS) run `dispatch refresh` to update your Dispatch LUIS app. `dispatch refresh` is basically the same command as `dispatch create` except no new LUIS app ID is created.